What Do I Pay?

 - Application Fee: Steve Brown Apartments does not charge application fees.

 - Earnest Money: $300 is due in full from each resident at the time of application and is required in order to reserve an apartment until the application process is complete.
 Earnest Money will be applied towards the balance of your first month’s rent, which is due at the time of your lease signing.

 If the application is rejected by management the Earnest Money will be refunded in full.
-If the application is approved and the applicant fails to take occupancy, management will retain the Earnest Money.
+If the application is approved and the applicant fails to take occupancy, management we will withhold $200 of the $300 earnest deposit.

 MOVE IN FEES